 category as stated below:

-funds selected from the expanded approved mutual fund list or individual
+ETF’s selected from the expanded approved mutual fund list or individual stocks

-will comprise of market capitalizations consistent with small, mid and
+comprise of market capitalizations consistent with small, mid and large cap

-of the portfolio will be diversified across economic sectors, with no
+the portfolio will be diversified across economic sectors, with no sector

 Inv.
 Grade Corp.